Fanboys (film): Home media

-Critical reception
+Reception

 On Rotten Tomatoes, the film holds an approval rating of 33% based on 95 reviews and an average rating of 4.8/10.
 The site's consensus reads, "This undercooked, sporadically funny road movie is a sop to Star Wars fanatics, but the uninitiated will find little to enjoy."
 On Metacritic, the film has a rating of 45 out of 100 based on 24 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film 1 1/2 out of 4 stars, calling it "an amiable but disjointed film that identifies too closely with its heroes.
 Poking a little more fun at them would have been a great idea."
 James Berardinelli gave it 2 1/2 out of 4 stars, saying it was "mostly a middling road picture that doesn't do a lot more than any average, forgettable entry into the tired genre."
 Ben Lyons and Ben Mankiewicz of At the Movies recommended to "Skip It".
 Lyons said, "It was a great premise; it just unfortunately did not come together", and Mankiewicz commented that "it devolves into nothing more than a silly road trip movie."